 A student may withdraw from a course or from the institution up to the student's course completion date by filing an official Withdrawal Form which can be found on our website.
-Students must submit the completed form to the Director of Registration and Records.
-Students who file the appropriate paperwork for
+Students must submit the completed

 Refunds, if applicable, may not be authorized without completion of the withdrawal form and are based on USSA's pro-rated refund schedule.